 Completed Studies

-The Principal Investigator on this project is Ovsanna Leyfer, Ph.D.
-This study is now closes to enrollment and the results will be out in the winter of 2017.
+The Principal Investigator on this project was Ovsanna Leyfer, Ph.D.
 This study evaluated the effects of 3 single doses of medication d-cycloserine on the effectiveness of an 8-day intensive cognitive-behavioral therapy for panic disorder in adolescents ages 12-17.
 The treatment relied on exposure (regular and stepwise practice with sensations or events that a person finds frightening) to help treat teens with panic disorder.
+The participants were randomly assigned to receive either 3 doses of d-cycloserine in conjunction with therapy or 3 doses of placebo (sugar pill) in conjunction with therapy.
+Both groups did very well in treatment, with 77% of the teens no longer meeting for the diagnosis of panic disorder at the end of the treatment.
+At the 3-month follow-up, 86% of the adolescents no longer had a diagnosis of panic disorder (Leyfer et al., 2019; Nauphal et al., 2021.)

 Internet-Delivered Parent Child Interaction Therapy for Preschool Disruptive Behavior Problems